California Psalms

 as our road leads lower yet to reach a mountain rivulet

-pouring forth its voice transparently in Beethoven’s apotheosis
+pouring its lucid voice in Beethoven’s apotheosis

 forging unearthly sound from earth’s forces